2X MATCH: 2X MATCH Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 Progress Thus Far

 Dr. Brastianos’ findings have revealed that there are clinically actionable genetic changes enriched in brain metastases compared to the original primary breast cancer, and this has led to clinical trials that are showing promising results in patients with brain metastases, including a national trial open at more than 400 sites throughout the US.
-Her BCRF-funded work also led to the identification potential biomarkers of response to immunotherapy in the central nervous system using the characterization of cerebrospinal fluid from patients with central nervous system metastases.
+The team has recently demonstrated that brain metastases harbor frequent alterations in specific signaling pathways including the well-known cancer-promoting CDK and PI3K pathways.
+Dr. Brastianos and team have continued their ongoing work in characterizing the tumor immune microenvironment of central nervous system metastases.
+All these efforts are providing unique biological insights that will enable novel and innovative approaches to treat patients with brain metastases.

 What’s next